 The winner will receive a certificate signed by the Chairman of the Kent Association of Local Councils and High Sheriff of Kent.
-The Award will be presented by the Town Council Mayor a the Annual Town Meeting in March 2020.
+The Award will be presented by the Town Council Mayor at the Annual Town Meeting.

 Only ONE nomination per resident but all adult members of the family may submit a nomination form.
 Completed forms are to be returned in a sealed envelope marked Community Award Nomination to: